 How long does pre-workout last?
 Caffeine is in most pre-workouts, so taking a pre-workout could make it harder for you to sleep at night depending on how your body reacts to it.
 So as a good starting point, and to see how your body reacts to pre-workout, try taking it earlier in the day.
 You will also want to start off with half of a scoop of pre-workout.
 Once you know how your body responds to it you can increase to a full scoop.
 Try a stimulant-free pre-workout supplement if you’re worried.

 3. Pre-workout will make me jittery

-You can feel jittery as a result of taking pre-workout, again, depending on how your body reacts to caffeine.
-Look to products with natural caffeine so that you get more sustained energy, not the crash and burn kind (yeah looking at you, energy drinks).
+You can feel jittery as a result of taking a pre-workout supplement, depending on how your body reacts to caffeine.
+Look to products with natural caffeine so that you get more sustained energy, not the crash and burn kind (yeah, looking at you, energy drinks).

-Unlike other pre-workout supplements for women, IdealLean Pre-workout actually provides three blends to increase energy, focus, endurance, and Fat-Loss.
+Unlike other pre-workout supplements for women, IdealFit Pre-workout actually provides three blends to increase energy, focus, endurance, and fat-loss.